projectcontour/contour/site/docs/master/README.md

 Its goal is to expand upon the functionality of the Ingress API to allow for a richer user experience as well as solve shortcomings in the original design.

 ## Prerequisites
-Contour is tested with Kubernetes clusters running version 1.10 and later, but should work with earlier versions where Custom Resource Definitions are supported (Kubernetes 1.7+).
+Contour is tested with Kubernetes clusters running version [1.15 and later][11], but should work with earlier versions where Custom Resource Definitions are supported (Kubernetes 1.7+).

 RBAC must be enabled on your cluster.